Ricy137/Ricy137/README.md

 - ⚡ Fun fact: ...
 -->

-- 🍃 I'm currently learning backend, cloud computing and keeping swiming in the frontend ocean.
+- 🍃 I'm currently learning backend, keeping swiming in the frontend ocean and trying to contribute to open source projects.
-- 🔭 I’m currently working on some close-source web development jobs and custom-ui, my side projects,I've pinned the repo, I'm gonna develop it into a comprehensive discussion about UI components in frontend.
+- 🔭 Custom-ui repo is a discussion about UI components in frontend.
-- 🍉 MyJam is my another working on side project, unlike custom-ui which is purely focus on frontend UI components, MyJam is a full-stack project.
 - 💬 Ask me about frontend (web)
 - 📫 How to reach me: email: ricyzhang951@gmail.com , twitter: @MaryChao21 and lens: @cuckooir